Moth Symbolism and Unbelievably Awesome Spiritual Meaning

 Black Witch Moths are called Money Moths in the Bahamas because it is believed that if they land on your body, they will bring you money.

-According to National Geographic, Black Witch Moths are very common in Texas, and it’s believed if they land or rest on or around your doorway, you will soon receive a lot of money.
+Black Witch Moths are very common in Texas, and it’s believed if they land or rest on or around your doorway, you will soon receive a lot of money.